Surgery to Treat Cancer

 Lasers are most often used to treat tumors on the surface of the body or on the inside lining of internal organs.
 Examples include basal cell carcinoma, cervical changes that might turn into cancer, and cervical, vaginal, esophageal, and non-small cell lung cancer.

-For more information, see Lasers in Cancer Treatment.
+For more information, see Lasers to Treat Cancer.

 Hyperthermia is a type of treatment in which small areas of body tissue are exposed to high temperatures.
 The high heat can damage and kill cancer cells or make them more sensitive to radiation and certain chemotherapy drugs.
 Radiofrequency ablation is one type of hyperthermia that uses high-energy radio waves to generate heat.
 Hyperthermia is not widely available and is being studied in clinical trials.

-For more information, see Hyperthermia in Cancer Treatment.
+For more information, see Hyperthermia to Treat Cancer.

 Photodynamic therapy is a type of treatment that uses drugs which react to a certain type of light.
 When the tumor is exposed to this light, these drugs become active and kill nearby cancer cells.
 Photodynamic therapy is used most often to treat or relieve symptoms caused by skin cancer, mycosis fungoides, and non-small cell lung cancer.